What Is the Difference Between CBD and THC?

 Potential for overconsumption: Due to the delayed onset and varying effects, individuals may consume more than intended, leading to discomfort and other adverse reactions.
 Therefore, it is of the utmost importance to read dosage labels and be patient when consuming edibles.

 Vapes, short for vaporizers, are devices designed to heat substances, such as CBD or THC, to a temperature that produces vapor rather than smoke.
-CBD and THC vapes are designed to heat infused concentrates like oils or resin to a temperature that releases cannabinoids and terpenes in the form of vapor.
-Cannabis vaporizers come in various flavors, like the Blue Raspberry CBD Vape Pen from CBDfx and Binoid’s Live Resin THC Vape Pen, and forms including disposable pens or refillable cartridges.
+CBD and THC vapes are designed to heat-infuse concentrates like oils or resin to a temperature that releases cannabinoids and terpenes in the form of vapor.
+Cannabis vaporizers come in various flavors, like the Blue Raspberry CBD Vape Pen from CBDfx and Binoid’s Live Resin THC Vape Pen, and forms, including disposable pens or refillable cartridges.

 CBD Vape Pen - Blue Raspberry - 500mg - by CBDfx